WHO WE ARE AND WHAT WE DO!

 The United Methodist Global AIDS Committee (UMGAC) (formerly known as the United Methodist Global AIDS Fund) was established by the 2004 General Conference of The United Methodist Church.
-Its purpose is to address a critical global health concern impacting far too many of God’s men, women and children.
-We work to strengthen the church’s compassionate response to HIV and AIDS and help to stem the tide of the pandemic through education and advocacy.
+Our purpose is to address a critical global health concern impacting far too many of God’s men, women and children.
+We work to strengthen the church’s compassionate response to HIV and AIDS and help stem the tide of the pandemic through education and advocacy.